ChristianaRazafindrasoa/silicon-valley-trail/README.md

 # 🌉 Silicon Valley Trail

 A Java-based simulation game inspired by The Oregon Trail.
-Players navigate from San Jose to San Francisco while managing resources, making strategic decisions, and surviving the challenges of modern exploration.
+Players navigate from San Jose to San Francisco while managing resources, and making strategic decisions.

 Players must manage the following resources:
 - **💰 Cash**